 Requests for service or information

-As an example, if you request a repair to a council property or witness fly-tipping – these are alerting us to work that needs to be done.
-These requests may however become a complaint if we do not deal with them appropriately.
+As an example, if a repair is requested to a council property or fly-tipping is witnessed - these are alerting us to work that needs to be done.
+These requests may however become a complaint if appropriate is not taken.

 Appeals procedures